Our Favourite Foodie Movies & Droolworthy Scenes

 Honestly, all of Chef is pretty much food porn, starting off with that sizzling grilled cheese sarmie scene.
 What looks like at least 4 different kinds of cheeses are sandwiched between buttery slices of bread and toasted perfection – it’s gooey, golden and magical.

 But when Carl (Jon Favreau) and Martin (John Leguizamo) make a Cubano complete with roasted pork, ham and Swiss cheese, we all had a little moment.
 Foodie movie gold.

 Julie and Julia

-As a food lover at heart, cooking your way through Julia Child’s ‘The Art of French Cookery’ seems like a scarily good task.
+As a food lover at heart, cooking your way through Julia Child’s ‘The Art of French Cookery’ seems like a scarily good task to undertake.
 The movie Julie & Julia details the main character, Julie’s, attempt to do this, blogging about it as she goes.
 It gives great insight into one of cooking’s greatest maven’s too.
-A must-see for aspiring home cooks.
+A must-see for aspiring home cooks and foodie movie lovers.